nullstack/nullstack.github.io/articles/rendering-component.md

 )}
 ```

-It's a nice practice to use inner components combined with lists to clean up your code
+It's a nice practice to use inner components combined with lists to clean up your code.

 ```jsx
 import Nullstack from 'nullstack';